-The server is free and only available for DCS World 64bits (this is because ED has stopped supporting the 32bits version of DCS World).
+The server is free and available for DCS World 64bits.
 You can get LotAtc 4 DCS server from here: Download.

 Installing as a DCS module

 LotAtc server is a module for DCS World.
 It needs to be installed “within” DCS World.
 This is mandatory for the LotAtc server to be able to run.
-LotAtc server may be installed:
+LotAtc server must be installed:

 - in the Saved Games directory, along with your DCS personnal files/settings if you use the .exe installer or

-- in the simulator installation directory if you use JSGME.
+- in the Saved Games directory, if you use JSGME.

 The instructions below apply for the .exe installation only.
 Zip/OvGME/JSGME installation is described inside the README in the downloaded package.